rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 # Design - section hierarchy

 **CLARIFICATION**
-The default definitions allow to define any hierarchy of sections.
+The default definitions allow to define any section hierarchy.

+Note that the "height" of a section hierarchy can initially be understood as the section tree's vertical size (aka. outline height).
+In addition to that, the "width" of a section hierarchy refers to the tree's horizontal size (i.e. the largest number of sections that have the same outline depth).
+Hence, any tree can be defined, if both dimensions are unrestricted.

 * A section hierarchy of any height/depth can be defined.

 By default, no sectioning node has the characteristic to close a presequent section.
 Because of that, a subsequent section always is a subsection to all open presequent sections.
-Consequently, the default definitions allow to increase the height of a section hierarchy.
+Consequently, the default definitions allow to arbitrarily increase the height of any section hierarchy.

 * A section hierarchy of any width can be defined.

 By default, any section ends with its parent container (i.e. its default scope).
 Because of that, a subsequent section, whose sectioning node is entered after the parent container of a presequent section was exited, is independent of such a presequent section.
-Consequently, the default definitions allow to increase the width of a section hierarchy.
+Consequently, the default definitions allow to arbitrarily increase the width of any section hierarchy.

+Note that each section can be understood to represent a subtree of sections.

 <!-- ======================================================================= -->
 ## type-1 sectioning nodes